jshakes/jshakespeare2019/content/posts/2020-12-05-console-log.md

 slug: javascript-console-log-etymology
 ---

-If you’re a JavaScript developer you will be familiar with `console.log`, a function for printing a value to the console. `console.log` is often used for debugging, and if you’re a great JavaScript developer like me, you mostly use it to determine whether your code is working by printing things like `'asdasdsds'` or `'HELLO IS THIS RUNNING?!?!’`.
+If you’re a JavaScript developer you will be familiar with `console.log`, a function for printing a value to the console. `console.log` is often used for debugging, and if you’re a great JavaScript developer like me, you mostly use it to determine whether your code is working by printing things like `'asdasdsds'` or `'HELLO IS THIS RUNNING?!?!'`.

 ```javascript
 const msg = 'JavaScript is fun';